-Refer to the graduate programs for individual graduation requirements.
+Refer to the Academic Programs section of this catalog for individual graduation requirements.

-To fulfill the academic residency requirement a student must complete a minimum of 32 quarter credit hours (24 semester credit hours in the semester-based programs) of coursework at Benedictine University at the 5000 level or above.
-For students in dual degree programs, the residency requirement is 64 quarter credit hours.
+To fulfill the academic residency requirement a student must complete a minimum of 24 semester credit hours (32 quarter credit hours in the quarter-based programs) of coursework at Benedictine University at the 5000 level or above.
+For students in dual degree programs, the residency requirement is 48 semester credit hours (64 quarter credit hours).

 All coursework with a grade below "C" must be repeated for the course to apply toward graduation and/or certificate requirements.
 Courses designated as foundation courses as identified in the catalog require a grade of a "B" or higher to apply toward graduation/certificate requirements.
-A student must apply for graduation by the deadlines to be considered for graduation
+Under no circumstances is it possible for a student have these requirements waived for graduation.
+Any appeal requests to waive the minimum GPA, minimum credit, or minimum residency requirements cannot be considered.
+A student must apply for graduation by the deadlines to be considered for graduation.